TourCMS/tourcms-php/README.md

 ### Using the fully qualified name

-Alternatively use the fully qualified name:
+Alternatively use the fully qualified name when you create a new instance of the class:

 ```php
 $tourcms = new TourCMS\Utils\TourCMS(0, 'YOUR_PASSWORD', 'simplexml');
 ```

 ## Usage